 No one is happy about the restrictions that have come with COVID-19, but there have been some silver linings.
 As it turns out, virtual estate planning has been a great experience for clients.
 Our on-demand webinars eliminate the need to travel and can be viewed at any time.
-Most importantly, they make it possible for us to educate our clients about important decisions at a time when live seminars are not an option.
+Most importantly, they make it possible for us to educate our clients about important decisions from the comfort of their homes.

 Holding design meetings by video conference has also been a success.
 Like the webinars, video conference meetings eliminate travel time, which is especially helpful for clients living in Baldwin County or more remote areas of Mobile County.
 But what has really surprised us is how much more comfortable people seem when they plan from home.
 Design meetings may bring up sensitive issues like troubled children or decisions about end-of-life health care.
 Clients seem more relaxed when they are in the familiar environment of their home.

 Will you continue to offer virtual estate planning after COVID-19?